richelbilderbeek/prao_emil_20240603/office.md

 > Enter at entrance C11.
 In the hallways, take the stairs down

-In the basement, turn right and follow the loooong corridor until the first square.
-There, take the person elevator ('personhiss') or take the stairs, to floor 4.
+In the basement, turn right and follow the long corridor until the first square.
+There, take the person elevator or take the stairs, to floor 4.

 ![BMC basement route](bmc_floor_k1_with_route.png)

 > turn right and follow the loooong corridor until the first square
-> Take the person elevator ('personhiss') or stairs to floor 4.
+> Take the person elevator or stairs to floor 4.

 At the fourth floor, go past the toilets.
 It's the first door at the left.